 Putting this commitment into action proved difficult for the Americans.
 The traditional means of disposing of chemical weapons was to put them on old cargo ships, take the ships out to the deep sea, and sink them.
 This practice was continued into the 1950s, with ships sunk everywhere from the Baltic to the Pacific, but with the rise of environmental consciousness by the 1960s scuttling had become completely unacceptable.
 In fact, a number of fishermen were injured every year while trawling in waters where chemical weapons had been discarded, when they came into contact with crusted clots of mustard agent that were stuck in their nets.
 With the end of ocean dumping, the number of such incidents declined in the 1970s and faded out.

 The US built a specialized incinerator on Johnston Atoll in the middle of the Pacific as a pilot plant to demonstrate the safe destruction of chemical munitions.
-More incinerators were to be built at all of the chemical weapons storage sites in the continental US for local incineration of the 33,000 tonnes (36,300 tons) of agents stockpiled, since transportation of the agents for destruction elsewhere was ruled out.
+More incinerators, or other types of neutralization facilities, were to be built at all of the chemical weapons storage sites in the continental US for local incineration of the 33,000 tonnes (36,300 tons) of agents stockpiled, since transportation of the agents for destruction elsewhere was ruled out.

 The plan, however necessary, proved troublesome.
 Many of the chemical weapons were becoming leaky and dangerous to store or transport.
 Opposition from local groups and environmental organizations such as Greenpeace complicated government disposal plans.
 Initial cost estimates for the disposal of American chemical weapons were in the billions of dollars, and proceeded to double while schedules slipped well past the end of the century.